kryptokrona/kryptokrona-web-wallet/README.md

 Read [the translations guide](TRANSLATIONS.md) to get instructions on how to do that
 - Report bugs & ideas to help us improve the web wallet by opening an issue
 - [Make a donation to Kryptokrona](https://wallet.Kryptokrona.com/#!donate)

-# Forks / Other Coins
-We have been receiving multiple coin developers help to fork it.
-As the time required to develop this project is heavy, please consider giving a mention to this project if you fork it.

-If you are a developer of a Cryptonote/Monero fork and would like to get a fork, please contact us (@gnock on the [official Discord](https://discord.gg/eSb9ZdM)).

-Depending on your coin specifics, I can provide support, maintenancem and development/updates for a payment in return - crypto only.
-If you are not willing to pay for this service, please do not contact us and make us lose time.

-The code is readable, it should be enough for you to use it.

 # Features (non-exhaustive)
 - Complete wallet sync without server side processing for security